Whatcom Community College

 63 credits distributed over four quarters |

-Senior Year | Fall through Summer | 63 credits distributed over four quarters |
+| Senior Year | Fall through Summer | 63 credits distributed over four quarters |

-As a Running Start student, you can take both classes on campus or online and choose between a full-time or part-time class schedule.
+As a Running Start student, you can take classes on campus or online and choose between a full-time or part-time class schedule.
 Your high school counselor will help you determine how many classes to take at each location and note it on your Enrollment Verification Form.

 Below are four example Running Start schedules.
 They are only examples!
 You choose when, where, which, and how many classes to take.